-While our understanding of the abuse and neglect that occurs in foster care is relatively limited, one prominent study of foster children in Oregon and Washington State found that nearly one third reported being abused by a foster parent or another adult in a foster home.16 Similarly, a study by John Hopkins University found that children who are in foster care are four times more likely to be sexually abused than other children not in this setting.17 While these studies did not explicitly examine infancy, they inform our understanding of the potential harms that children are exposed to when placed into foster care.
+While our understanding of the abuse and neglect that occurs in foster care is relatively limited, one prominent study of foster children in Oregon and Washington State found that nearly one third reported experiencing maltreatment by a foster parent or another adult in a foster home.16 It should be noted that this reporting included both reported and substantiated reports of abuse and/or neglect.
+Similarly, a separate study by Johns Hopkins University found that children who are in foster care are four times more likely to be sexually abused than other children not in this setting17, however this study was not specific to the infant age group.